JaimeFinstock/HamComSDR/error.md

 !!!
 but should be

- `gr::log :INFO: audio source - Audio sink arch: oss`
+ `gr::log :INFO: audio source - Audio sink arch: alsa`